dingo-d/dingo-d/README.md

 Thanks for checking my repos out.
 I hope you find something useful.

-I'm a primarily PHP developer, but I know JavaScript, and can write a bash script or two when needed.
+I'm a primarily PHP developer, but I know JavaScript and can write a bash script or two when needed.

-Croatian based, like to work with WordPress and Laravel.
+Croatian-based, like to work with WordPress and Laravel.
 I've also done some Symfony training, so if you give me a Symfony project to work on, I won't be lost 😄.

 In my spare time I like to write tutorials and things I think about on my [personal blog](https://madebydenis.com).